-This book contains affiliate links, which means that if you buy through them, I’ll get a small commission.
-You won’t get charged a cent more!
-Thank you for supporting A Wanderer’s Adventures.
+*This post contains affiliate links, which means that if you buy through my link, I’ll receive a small compensation at no extra cost to you.
+You definitely don’t have to buy through me, but if you do, thank you for supporting A Wanderer’s Adventures!

 Wow!
 What a month it has been!
 December was probably one of the most eventful months I’ve had so far, so I thought a little life update would be a good idea before I embark on a new journey (aka starting an internship and moving to the south shore of Montreal again).